Tech-Tactics/articulate-javascript-tools/storyline 360/js-trigger-scene-title-README.md

 ## What It Does

 Automatically detects which scene the learner is currently in and writes the scene name into a Storyline variable called `SceneTitle`.
-This lets you display the current scene name anywhere on your slides using a `%SceneTitle%` text reference — no need to hard-code scene labels on every slide or maintain them manually when you reorganize.
+This lets you display the current scene name anywhere on your slides using a `%SceneTitle%` text reference.
+No need to hard-code scene labels on every slide or maintain them manually when you reorganize.

 ## How It Works